Computational complexity of isometric tensor network states

-To make the algorithm efficient, we only accept the sample if the cluster size lies below some cutoff $s_\mathrm{th}$.
-As a result, there is systematic error in the computation of the expectation value.
-A standard result in percolation theory is the exponential suppression of clusters of large sizes~\cite{StaufferAharony1992}: on a lattice of $n$ sites and when the effective 2D percolation problem is subcritical, the size of the cluster connected to the local observable, $\mathcal{S}$, as a random variable satisfies
+We illustrate a typical sample of the above algorithm in \cref{fig:percolation}.
+Note that to compute the observable in a given sample, we only need to contract the connected cluster of filled sites (see \cref{fig:percolation}).
+If $\eta\geq 0.41$, then the equivalent site percolation problem is subcritical (i.e.~the occupied/filled sites do not percolate) and the typical size of the cluster connected to the site of the local observable is independent of the system size~\cite{StaufferAharony1992}.
+More precisely, large clusters are exponentially suppressed in size~\cite{StaufferAharony1992}: on a lattice of $n$ sites and when the effective 2D percolation problem is subcritical, the size of the cluster connected to the local observable, $\mathcal{S}$, as a random variable satisfies

-for some constant $\xi_0$~\cite{Bazant2000}.
-The expectation value of a local observable $\O$ is computed using only accepted samples, which gives an error that we can bound as